Families scramble to find elderly nursing home patients taken to warehouse ahead of Ida

 “I feel like they herded my mom and these poor people like cattle,” she said.

-Families are scrambling for answers as Louisiana authorities begin to investigate the evacuation of more than 800 residents at seven nursing homes to the warehouse in the town of Independence, where staff and local officials soon raised alarms about putrid smells, packed-in mattresses and EMTs allegedly sent away after residents called for help.
+Families are scrambling for answers as Louisiana authorities are beginning to investigate the evacuation of more than 800 residents at seven nursing homes to the warehouse in the town of Independence, where nursing home staff and local officials soon raised alarms about putrid smells, packed-in mattresses and EMTs allegedly sent away after residents called for help.
 The state health department ordered the homes to close Saturday, saying seven of its residents have died, with five of the fatalities deemed “storm-related.”

 Ida’s broader toll on the state’s elderly also rose Sunday as the department said a 74-year-old man died “due to heat during an extensive power outage,” bringing Louisiana’s total fatalities to 13.

-“What happened in Independence is reprehensible, and I know there are many families hurting as a result,” said Louisiana Health Secretary Courtney N. Phillips, while Louisiana State Health Officer Joseph Kanter decried an “affront to human dignity.”
+“What happened in Independence is reprehensible, and I know there are many families hurting as a result,” said Louisiana Health Secretary Courtney N. Phillips, while Louisiana State Health Officer Joseph Kanter decried the actions as an “affront to human dignity.”

 Authorities have vowed further action, and Louisiana Attorney General Jeff Landry (R) said he is investigating the deaths.
-The state health department said its inspectors tried to visit the warehouse on Tuesday after hearing about “deteriorating conditions” and were kicked out as well as subjected to “intimidation” from the nursing homes’ owner.
+The state health department said its inspectors tried to visit the warehouse on Tuesday after hearing about “deteriorating conditions” but were kicked out and subjected to “intimidation” from the nursing homes’ owner.

 “Our goal will be to determine who decided to move these patients to this apparently unsafe and potentially inappropriate facility,” Landry said Friday as the confirmed deaths were still rising.
 “We wish to determine who authorized that these patients be moved to that facility, who oversaw the movement, who later turned away career staff members of the Louisiana Department of Health when they attempted to look into this situation.”